js42721/maze/README.md

 * [Recursive division](src/maze/RecursiveDivider.java)
 * [Wilson's algorithm](src/maze/Wilsons.java)

-It includes a [tile maze wrapper](src/maze/TileMaze.java) which provides a tile-centric interface.
+It also includes a [tile maze wrapper](src/maze/TileMaze.java) which provides a tile-centric interface.

 A maze generated using recursive backtracking: